cplett/cplett.github.io/page/crest/4-protonation.md

 ## Combining Protonation and Deprotonation

-**CREST** can combine the protonation and deprotonation screenings to find tautomers.
+**crest** can combine the protonation and deprotonation screenings to find tautomers.

 ```bash
 crest struc.xyz --tautomerize